Nairobi School: Houses

-Nairobi school has eight houses, to one of which each student belongs.
-The houses serve as dormitories, as well as for student organisation for the purpose of sports days, dining hall seating, chapel seating and school assembly.
+Nairobi school has nine houses, to one of which each student belongs.
+The houses serve as dormitories, as well as for student organisation for the purpose of sports days, dining hall seating and school assembly.
 Students develop strong links with members of their house, and these become evident on sports days as well as in academics.
+Each house is headed by a house master/mistress in collaboration with the house captains who are also members of the student council.
 The houses are: